If your cat eats the other cat’s food everybody loses. Why does this happen?

 Inside the feeding station you can place whether an automatic cat feeder or simply a regular bowl.

-To feed your chubby cat you can get an automatic pet feeder with capacity to dispense small amounts of food at a time, several times a day.
+To feed your chubby cat you can get an automatic pet feeder with the capacity to dispense small amounts of food at a time, several times a day.
 This way you can control your chubby cat’s weight in case you are free feeding him/her now.
+This is an excellent solution to separate cats that need a different diet.

 A different option is separating your cats in different rooms by installing an automatic pet door in the interior wall, panel or glass, depending on where you want to place the food for the skinny cat.